kasbench/globeco-pricing-service/cursor-log.md

 [2024-06-10 10:18] Fixed test failures in PriceControllerTest by using java.sql.Date for priceDate in all Price entity constructions, matching the type expected by the toDto method and preventing ClassCastException.

 2024-06-09: Added global CORS configuration to allow any origin for all endpoints by creating a WebMvcConfigurer bean in GlobecoPricingServiceApplication.java.
 This enables CORS for all HTTP methods and headers, as required.

+---

+**Request:** Generate a Kubernetes manifest to deploy PostgreSQL in the globeco namespace, using the provided Docker run statement as a guide, and place the manifest in the k8s directory.

+**Action:** Created k8s/globeco-postgresql-deployment.yaml with a Namespace, Deployment, and Service for PostgreSQL, matching the image, ports, environment variable, and listen_addresses configuration from the Docker run example.
+No persistent storage was configured as per the request.

+---

+**Request:** Update the PostgreSQL manifest to use storage with storage class `storage-local` and clarify if a StatefulSet should be used.
+User confirmed single replica.

+**Action:** Updated k8s/globeco-postgresql-deployment.yaml to use a StatefulSet with a single replica, added a PersistentVolumeClaim template using the storage-local StorageClass, included a headless Service for stable network identity, and retained the ClusterIP Service for access.
+Storage size set to 10Gi.

+---

+**Request:** Fix PostgreSQL StatefulSet manifest error caused by mounting directly to /var/lib/postgresql/data (lost+found directory issue).
+User approved solution.

+**Action:** Updated k8s/globeco-postgresql-deployment.yaml to mount the volume at /var/lib/postgresql/data/pgdata and set the PGDATA environment variable accordingly.
+This avoids the lost+found directory issue and allows PostgreSQL to initialize properly.

+---

+**Request:** Further fix for PostgreSQL StatefulSet manifest error (lost+found directory still present).
+User approved solution to use a deeper subdirectory.

+**Action:** Updated k8s/globeco-postgresql-deployment.yaml to mount the volume at /var/lib/postgresql/data/pgdata/data and set the PGDATA environment variable to match.
+This ensures the data directory is empty and avoids the lost+found directory issue with local storage.

+---

+**Request:** Fix PostgreSQL StatefulSet manifest that keeps failing with lost+found directory error despite nested subdirectories.
+User requested best approach.

+**Action:** Updated k8s/globeco-postgresql-deployment.yaml to use an init container that creates a clean subdirectory (/var/lib/postgresql/data/pgdata) for PostgreSQL data.
+The init container ensures proper ownership (999:999) and permissions (700) for the data directory, avoiding the lost+found directory issue with local storage.

+---

+**Request:** Analyze startup logs to identify why actuator probes hang in Kubernetes.
+Application takes ~15 seconds to start but probes were configured with only 10 seconds initial delay.

+**Action:** Updated k8s/globeco-pricing-service-deployment.yaml probe configuration: increased initialDelaySeconds to 20 (allowing for 15-second startup), reduced timeoutSeconds from 240 to 5 (more reasonable), and optimized periodSeconds for better responsiveness.
+This should resolve the hanging probe issue.

+---

+**Request:** Application still hanging with probes enabled.
+New logs show startup takes 35+ seconds (not 15s), and connection refused errors from debug pod indicate readiness issues.

+**Action:** Updated k8s/globeco-pricing-service-deployment.yaml with increased startup probe timeout: initialDelaySeconds to 30, failureThreshold to 24 (120s total), and increased liveness/readiness initialDelaySeconds to 40 to account for the actual 35+ second startup time.